Kotlin/kotlinx.serialization/docs/topics/serialization-transform-json.md

 }
 ```

-Having this serializable `Response` implementation, you can take any serializable payload for its data
-and serialize or deserialize the corresponding responses:
-This gives you fine-grained control on the representation of the `Response` class in the JSON output:
+This `Response` class works with any serializable data type, giving you precise control over how the class is represented in JSON output:

 ```kotlin
 @Serializable